 What is it?

-The integrative power of the nervous system enables us to choose how to respond to environmental influences, to discard the responses and habits that no longer serve us.
+The Feldenkrais Method® provides the foundation for learning how to tap into the innate and integrative capacity of the nervous system.
+This allows us to choose how to respond to environmental influences and to discard the responses and habits that no longer serve us.
 More than that, it teaches us how to nurture the mindset, movements, and lifestyle habits that we want.

 The Two FORMATS: